peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>otherValue</code> is null.

+### ToDoubleBits
+    public long ToDoubleBits()
+Converts this value to its closest equivalent as a 64-bit floating-point number encoded in the IEEE 754 binary64 format, using the half-even rounding mode. <p>If this value is a NaN, sets the high bit of the binary64 value's significand area for a quiet NaN, and clears it for a signaling NaN.
+Then the other bits of the significand area are set to the lowest bits of this object's unsigned significand, and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.</p>

+**Returns:**

+* The closest 64-bit floating-point number to this value, encoded in the IEEE 754 binary64 format.
+The return value can be positive infinity or negative infinity, encoded in the IEEE 754 binary64 format, if this value exceeds the range of a 64-bit floating point number.

 ### ToDouble
     public double ToDouble()
 Converts this value to its closest equivalent as a 64-bit floating-point